What is Annuitization?

-- Although the insurer receives a lump sum amount at the start, the insurer needs to make regular payments to the annuitant after a certain period of time in case the annuitant lives above the life expectancy age.
+- Although the insurer receives a lump sum amount initially, the insurer needs to make regular payments to the annuitant after a specific time if the annuitant lives above the life expectancy age.

-- The income from an annuity is taxable and hence the annuitant is required to pay taxes on the income that is generated from the payments from the annuity.
-Even though, the annuity acts as a hedge to income tax, the payments generated from the annuity are taxable.
+- The income from an annuity is taxable, and hence the annuitant is required to pay taxes on the income that is generated from the payments from the annuity.
+Even though the annuity acts as a hedge to income tax, the revenues generated from the annuity are taxable.

 - This is the conversion of an annuity to bear payments at regular intervals.
-It ensures secure income for the annuitant for a fixed period of time depending on the terms agreed upon at the time of entering the contract.
+It ensures secure income for the annuitant for a fixed time, depending on the terms agreed upon when entering the contract.

-- Annuitization benefits both the insurer and the annuitant on the basis of the amount received as a lump sum by the insurer and the fixed payments at regular intervals by the annuitant.
+- Annuitization benefits both the insurer and the annuitant based on the amount received as a lump sum by the insurer and the fixed payments at regular intervals.

 - Investing in annuities help the annuitant to escape tax until the investment starts paying back.
 The payments received from the annuities after annuitization attract taxes and hence results in reduced returns.